 - By earning your online Nurse Educator degree from a nonprofit university whose online programs ranked in the top five of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility, you will be set apart from others in your field.

-- Tuition for all undergraduate, graduate and doctoral programs has not increased in four straight years.
+- Tuition for all undergraduate, graduate and doctoral programs has not increased in 4 straight years.
 While many other online colleges have raised tuition, Liberty has been able to keep costs low as a non-profit university.